-Czech-Chinese Ties Are Affected As Prague Stands Up To Beijing
+Czech-Chinese Ties Strained As Prague Stands Up To Beijing

 "It was quite obvious that the only thing that the Beijing side was focused on was their propaganda, and not the political or cultural exchange we were interested in," Hrib tells NPR.

-Czech President Miloš Zeman wrote to Xi, making it clear he did not agree with the Prague politicians who wanted the One China language excised from the agreement.
+Czech President Milos Zeman wrote to Xi, making it clear he did not agree with the Prague politicians who wanted the One China language excised from the agreement.
 He urged Xi to preserve specific areas of cooperation between the two countries, including China's investment in its assets inside the Czech Republic.

 But the sister-city termination is only the latest in a list of episodes with China's government that have ended badly for the Czech Republic.